None-later/GDPR.Application.Docs/End User/Registering.md

 ##  IVR/Phone Login

 If you do not have an email address, you can also authenticate to the system using your mobile phone.
-You can find the phone number to call on the privacy platfomr login/registration pages.
+You can find the phone number to call on the privacy platform login/registration pages.